Thermal Ionization for Short-Range Potentials: Estimates on the Scattering Functions

 as $V$ is compactly supported.
 Thus, we have shown, for all $n \in \IN_0$,

-Now we can differentiate \eqref{eq:recovery phi}, estimate the integral with Cauchy-Schwarz, and use that
+Now we can differentiate \eqref{eq:recovery phi2}, estimate the integral with Cauchy-Schwarz, and use that

-is bounded uniformly in $x$, which can be seen by considering the cases $|x| < 2R$ and $|x| \geq 2R$. \end{proof} Next, we return to the original setting in the space of bounded continuous functions and perform the Born series expansion.
+is bounded uniformly in $x$, where the second inequality can be seen by considering the cases $|x| < 2R$ and $|x| \geq 2R$. \end{proof} Next, we perform the Born series expansion.
 Similar to \cite{ikebe} it is convenient to introduce a symbol for the integral operator in the Lippmann-Schwinger equation.
 We consider a slightly bigger class of operators to cover also derivatives with respect to $k$.
 Let $\Cb(\IR^3)$ denote the bounded continuous functions on $\IR^3$ and $\Pb(\IR^3)$ the polynomially bounded continuous functions, that is,

 \begin{defn} For $\kappa \geq 0$, $\psi \in \Pb(\IR^3)$ and $n \in \IN_0$, we define